uk-gov-mirror/ONSdigital.census-field-service/alternate-idp.md

-# Using an altenative IDP when running field-service
+# Using an alternative IDP

 The Google IDP (Identity Provider) has proved problematic for automated (cucumber) testing of a SAML username/password challenge because of its use of the Captcha technique